adam-p/yesterday-i-learned/apple.md

 * `xcodebuild -list -project ???.xcodeproj` tells you what the Xcode project is configured to build, and information like targets and schemes.
 * Adding `build` after that command, i.e. `xcodebuild -project ???.xcodeproj build`, builds the `.app`.
 * "Archive" means "Compile", and "Compile" means something else, and "Build" means neither of the three.
+* iOS app submission requires one screenshot for each screen size your app claims to support.